matbloch/coding_quickstarter/Web/Amazon/Networking.md

 >

 - All availability zones inside the selected AWS region
-- Must specify the range of IPv4 addresses through a CIDR block, e.g. `10.0.0.0/16`
+- Range of IPv4 addresses must be specified through a CIDR block, e.g. `10.0.0.0/16`
+  - **NOTE:** Private address ranges should be used, see section "Network Classes".
+Publicly routable addresses can cause issues.
 - When you associate a CIDR block with your VPC, a route (the main route table) is automatically added to your VPC route tables to enable routing within the VPC (the destination is the CIDR block and the target is `local`).
-See also section *Rout Tables*.
+See also section *Route Tables*.